LincolnVia/coopZombie/README.md

 data, and advances enemy waves.

 This repository does **not** contain the original Xbox package, executable, music, models, textures, maps, or other extracted game content.
-You must supply your own legally obtained dump.
 See [PORTING.md](PORTING.md) for the extraction, conversion, build, and debugging record.

 ## AI authorship disclosure